tombackert/championship/README.md

 ### Milestones
 - Market analysis
   - How was this done before?
-  - What can it be made better?
+  - How can it be made better?
+- Decision on model type
 - MPV Development
   - Full ml pipeline
     - Data collection